emma-heriot-watt/datasets/README.md

 Within branches, you can do whatever you want to do, but you should **never push anything directly to the `main` branch**.

 For every PR, an automated set of linters and formatters will check your code to see whether it follows the set rules.
 If it fails, **do not merge** with the `main` branch.

-##### Before submitting

-1. Run `pytest` to make sure no errors before you start.
-2. Add any changes you want.
-3. Add tests for changes
-4. Add integration test
-5. Run `pytest` again
-6. Run `mypy`

-_NOTE: This list needs updating._

 ## Other repositories